prototypefund/reproducible-website/_events/paris2018/report.md

 Solutions:

-* Develop best practices for dealing with various irreproducibility issues.
+* Develop best practices for dealing with various unreproducibility issues.
 For example, for races in builds, switch to build systems that provide proper isolation between build steps so there are no undeclared dependencies.
 For those stuck on older build system, can we provide